 Now that you have setup your iPhone and Mac.
 Next step is to connect the iPhone to your Mac.
 If you have old iPhone / Mac models, use your USB lightning cable to connect the phone to Mac.
 However, the latest iPhone / Mac models come with USB Type-C connector instead of lightning cable.
 If you have one old model device and one new model device (either iPhone or Mac), you need an additional convertor to connect your iPhone and Mac.

 If this is the first time you connect your iPhone, then choose to “Trust” the device by entering your passcode.
 Otherwise, you will not see the webpages opened in iPhone from Mac.

 Launch Safari browser on iPhone and open the website you want to view the source code and inspect elements.

 - Go to your Mac and launch Safari browser.
 Navigate to “Develop > Your iPhone Name” to view the webpages that you have opened on your phone.

 - Click on the website to open “Web Inspector” that will show the source code of the webpage opened in Safari iPhone.

 Note that you can also do the responsive site analysis on Safari Mac.
-However, selecting mobile relevant elements may be difficult in responsive design mode and Mac may not your iPhone models by default.
-Therefore, using Web Inspector to inspect elements is an effective method to directly get the relevant element’s source code.
+However, selecting mobile relevant elements may be difficult in responsive design mode and Mac may not have your iPhone models by default.
+Therefore, using Web Inspector to inspect elements is an effective method to directly get the relevant mobile element’s source code.